 Fluffy peanut butter pancakes served with raspberry preserves and milk for a great kid-friendly breakfast!

 Protein at breakfast can help kids start their day off right.
 In fact, protein at breakfast can help keep kids feel full and satisfied, so they won’t feel hungry by mid-morning.
 Milk is a simple and affordable way for kids to get natural, high-quality protein in the morning, along with 8 other nutrients they need – like calcium, vitamin D and potassium.
 So with milk in the pancakes and an 8-ounce glass of milk on the side, this breakfast recipe delivers.
 Big time.

 Not only is it easy to prepare, it’s delicious and FUN to eat.
 Adult or child, doesn’t matter, you’re going to love it.
 This tasty protein-packed breakfast recipe, made with and paired with an 8-oz glass of milk, is a great way to start the day off right – especially before a busy day in the classroom!

-- ¼ cup – old fashioned rolled oats
+- 1/4 cup old fashioned rolled oats

-- ½ cup – whole wheat flour
+- 1/2 cup whole wheat flour

-- ¼ cup – all purpose flour
+- 1/4 cup all-purpose flour

-- ¼ teaspoon – salt
+- 1/4 teaspoon salt

-- 2 teaspoons – brown sugar, packed
+- 2 teaspoons brown sugar, packed

-- 1 teaspoon – baking powder
+- 1 teaspoon baking powder

-- 1 – large egg
+- 1 large egg

-- 1 tablespoon – vegetable oil
+- 1 tablespoon vegetable oil

-- 4 tablespoons – reduced fat creamy peanut butter
+- 4 tablespoons reduced fat creamy peanut butter

-- 1 cup – fat free milk
+- 1 cup fat free milk

 - Nonstick cooking spray

-- ⅓ cup – sugar free raspberry preserves, for dipping
+- 1/3 cup sugar free raspberry preserves, for dipping

-- Pair each serving with:
+Pair each serving with:

 - 8-ounce glass of milk

 In a blender, combine oats and flours and pulse 3-4 times.
 Add salt, brown sugar, baking powder, egg, vegetable oil, peanut butter, and 1 cup milk.
 Pulse several times until combined and there are no lumps in the batter.

-- Preheat a nonstick skillet to medium-low heat and lightly grease with cooking spray.
-Pour ¼ cup batter onto the skillet, allow to cook 1-2 minutes until bubbles appear around the edges, then flip and allow to cook another 1-2 minutes until golden.
+Preheat a nonstick skillet to medium-low heat and lightly grease with cooking spray.
+Pour 1/4 cup batter onto the skillet, allow to cook 1-2 minutes until bubbles appear around the edges, then flip and allow to cook another 1-2 minutes until golden.
 Immediately roll up pancakes and secure with a toothpick.
 Repeat process with remaining batter.

-- Serve with raspberry preserves for dipping and pair with remaining 8-ounce glass of milk.
+Serve with raspberry preserves for dipping and pair with remaining 8-ounce glass of milk.